microsoft/SynapseML/website/docs/features/lightgbm/about.md

        }
    }
 ```
-Note that setting any custom configuration can affect cluster startup time if you platform takes advantage of "live pools"
+Note: setting any custom configuration can affect cluster startup time if your platform takes advantage of "live pools"
 to improve notebook performance.

 If you still have problems, you can consider splitting your data into smaller segments using *numBatches*.
-This will increase
+Splitting into multiple
-processing time, but can be used to increase reliability.
+batches will increase processing time, but can potentially be used to increase reliability.

 #### GPU
-Although LightGBM library can be compiled to support GPUs (through CUDA), SynapseML does not currently use a GPU-enabled build.
+Although LightGBM library can be compiled to support GPUs (through CUDA), SynapseML doesn't currently use a GPU-enabled build.
 If
 you wish to use GPUs, please file an issue with SynapseML so we can measure the interest.

 ### Data Transfer Mode